 Severe issues arise when lumbar, thoracic or cervical bone spurs grow to the point that they impinge on nerves or other bones.
 This can result in a number of serious effects, including:

 - Radiating arm and leg pain

 If you’ve noticed any of the above symptoms and are wondering if lumbar, thoracic, or cervical bone spurs might be to blame, contact your physician.
 If an X-ray or other scan determines that bone spurs are the cause of the pain or other issues you are experiencing, there are a number of bone spur treatment options available.
 Some are as simple as rest or certain exercise regimens.
 Others are more involved, such as medications – including anti-inflammatories, muscle relaxers, and pain relievers – cortisone injections, physical therapy, and even bone spur surgery.

-Unfortunately, many of the traditional surgical options for treating lumbar, thoracic, or cervical bone spurs are invasive treatments that can leave you facing a long, often painful recovery process.
-However, with the innovative, minimally invasive procedures offered by Laser Spine Institute, you can experience relief from the effects of bone spurs quickly, with a much shorter recuperation period and lesser chance of infection than some other treatment options.
-For a complimentary MRI or CT scan review, and to learn more about our state-of-the-art procedures and surgical centers, contact us today.
+Many of the traditional surgical options for treating lumbar, thoracic or cervical bone spurs are invasive treatments that can leave you facing a long, often painful, recovery process.
+However, with the innovative, minimally invasive procedures offered by Laser Spine Institute, you can experience relief from the effects of bone spurs quickly, with a much shorter recuperation period and less chance of infection than some other treatment options.
+For a complimentary MRI or CT scan review, and to learn more about our state-of-the-art procedures and surgery centers, contact us today.